 Are there any other high profile examples of the third-party integration model for outsourcing at work?

 There are a number of organizations, such as General Motors [GM], that have successfully implemented elements of the multi-sourcing integration structure over many years.
 There have been recent announcements similar structures within the public sector in the U.K. and numerous examples in commercial environments, such as at Rolls-Royce.
 Different models and methods of implementation are being developed and tested by IT service providers.

 But GM, which managed much of its multi-sourced IT itself, recently announced plans to bring much of that work back in-house.
 Is that a rejection of multi-sourcing and service integration?

 My understanding is that GM is moving from a predominantly outsourced to a predominantly insourced environment.
-Whether an organisation is outsourced or insourced, service integration is a critical function.
+Whether an organization is outsourced or insourced, service integration is a critical function.

 You say that the adoption of ITIL and process improvement programs is accelerating the trend toward third-party management of multi-sourced environments.
 But some industry watchers have argued that these process frameworks fail to take hold when implemented by outsourcing providers.
 How do you address that?

 It is very important that the goals and the plan of adoption of the service integration model are aligned both with the maturity of the service component provider(s) and the operational dynamics of the client environment.
 Most implementation models focus on staged introduction and adoption, with pilot programs to confirm the value at each stage.

 Process maturity is not a one-step formula; it is a method of approach to maintenance--constantly realigning and testing in a changing environment.
 A well-documented contemporary service management manual is critical to maintaining alignment among all the parties.

 Who is best positioned to offer multi-sourcing integration services for enterprise IT?
 Service providers?
 Consultants?
 And is it important that the integration provider is independent and not providing an actual IT service?